Play Park Refurbishment Project

 Following a comprehensive safety review of all of our parks and a review of our finances we have decided to focus our provision of parks.
 We have decided to focus future investment and maintenance on our “best” parks.
 We identified the “best “parks based upon the size of their plot, the quality and condition of their equipment and their location, ensuring there is always a park within walking distance of every home.
 Our changes also address the need for larger grassed areas for ball games, which a lot of councils are promoting to encourage healthy activity.
 We also want to make some parks bigger with more equipment.
 We will re-cycle some equipment for use in other parks.

 Since this plan has been developed we have made some significant progress.
 Brimmers Way Play Park, was refurbished as a new fitness park, reopening in July 2022.
 We received full funding for the change of use in Brimmers Way playground for an Outdoor Gym.
-Changes have been made to various parks but work is ongoing.
-We are actively looking at securing funding for full refubishment of the main park.
+We secured funding and have started work on a new high specification main play park which is due to open in Summer 2026.
+Smaller changes have been made to various parks but work is ongoing.
+All other parks are under review as we plan to continue to improve every park we manage over time.

 Play parks